 Checking settings and your responsibility

-To check your Team is set to private within Teams go to the team name and select More options > Edit team toward the bottom of the menu.
+To check your Team is set to private within Teams go to the Team name and select More options > Edit team toward the bottom of the menu.

-Other Microsoft 365 Components
+General Microsoft 365 Components Guidance

-If in doubt, do not add any additional permissions and speak to your data protection team for guidance.Contact your data protection team if you are in any doubt about what you can publicly share.
-Such reason would never be appropriate if personal data of patients, staff or others is or may be made available.
-In such case the “Private” setting should always be applied.
+If in doubt, do not add any additional permissions and speak to your data protection team for guidance.
+It would never be appropriate to publicly share such information as personal data of patients, staff or others.